Join Anna Maria’s

 . . . .and the parmigiano reggiano cheese.

 Cover the pan with aluminum foil.
 Bake for about 30 minutes.
-Remove the foil and bake few more minutes until the surface starts coloring, and the cannelloni are soft when tested with a fork.
+Remove the foil and bake for a few more minutes until the surface starts coloring, and the cannelloni are soft when tested with a fork.

 Remove from the oven and set aside.
 Serve after approximately 5 minutes.

-Smooth no-boil cannelloni shells.
+Smooth no-boil cannelloni shells